 Product Containment

-This becomes crucial when the point of delivery has different environmental conditions (temperature & humidity), is at a greater distance, and requires heavy transportation and frequent loading/unloading.
+This becomes critical when the point of delivery has different environmental conditions (temperature & humidity), than the manufacturing facility

 Product Protection

-Contamination: Packaging material protects the product from contamination by preventing air from crossing from and inside the packaging material.
+Packaging material protects the product from contamination by preventing air from getting inside.
+The packaging material seals the product and prevents product contamination.

-Physical Damage: Packaging material helps in protecting the pharma product from physical damage.
-The packaging material forms a physically hardened layer of protection that protects against physical damage, for example, during transportation, distribution, and in pharmacies, picking and placing at their designated locations and handing over to patients.
+Physical Damage: Packaging material helps in protecting pharma product from physical damage.
+It forms a physical hardened layer that protects against physical damage, jerk or shock. during the entire supply chain life cycle, such as transportation, distribution, and in pharmacies.

 Product Information